Kaia15/cmu-smiling-face-project/BE_SOLUTION.md

     ```

     /*
-     * This acquisition for GCP is more complex since it requires long timing to proceed each image, therefore, we need to check and release the permit as soon as
+     * This acquisition for GCP is more complex since it requires a long time to process each image; therefore, we need to check and release the permit as soon as
      * GCP returns the response of image analysis on GCPLimiter (CHECKPOINT 2)
      *
-     * Use of `.stream()`: We do not need to wait for all the URL(s) collected in imageUrls but as soon as we get the available urls, we send them first to proceed with * GCP to save time
+     * Use of `.stream()`: We do not need to wait for all the URL(s) collected in imageUrls, but as soon as we get the available URLs, we send them first to proceed with * GCP to save time (Lazily Evaluation)
      */

     List<CompletableFuture<Map<String, String>>> imageAnalysisFutures = imageUrls.stream()